Entries

 Either way, the more fan subbers out there, the greater will be donghua visibility and enjoyment.
 Just as it happened with anime, donghua is in its early international stages, and it's up for the small community which comes accross it to make it easier for newcomers!
 Maybe a collaboration with some language students or enthusiasts?
 Who knows!
 If anyone reading this is interested, feel free to reach out!

 There are many resources out there to know more about donghua but, truth be told, not necessarily from the most... reliable sources.
 Some that I came across and find extremely helpful are definitely these: Donghua Reviewer, Oriloot, Yualexius, & Catsuka - for something more generalist.
+Quick mention to Daisy's articles, they're great insights into donghua culture and many details which may have been missed regarding all sorts of shows.
+Last but not least, everythingmoe for your the ever so fleeting public platforms.

 For something more personal, I highly recommend Yuki Yua's donghua list as well as Donghua World discord community.
 This latter is a growing group sharing wallpapers & news.